Import Shipping Costs - UPS and DHL Invoices

 UPS and DHL Express

-- Navigate Orders > Import Shipping Costs
+- Navigate Orders > Import Shipping Cost.

-- Choose the invoice and import.
+- Choose the invoice file and Import Shipping Cost.

 DHL eCommerce (DHL Global Mail)

 DHL eCommerce through Endicia does not return shipping costs, so SellerCloud cannot automatically add it to orders.
 Setting the shipping cost on these orders requires importing it:

 - Choose the CD DHL Tracking Cost Import plugin.
 This plugin may need installing on your server; if so, contact SellerCloud Support.